-If your Income Protection claim is accepted, you will be paid a monthly benefit based on 85% of the income you were earning prior to becoming disabled (e.g., 85% of your Pre-Disability Salary divided by 12 months).
+If your Income Protection claim is accepted, you will be paid a monthly benefit based on 75% of the income you were earning prior to becoming disabled (e.g. 75% of your Pre-Disability Salary divided by 12 months).
+While you are receiving monthly benefits, the insurer may support you to return to work, by providing occupational rehabilitation where appropriate.